Things to Do in Paddington (+ Little Venice) | What to See + Where to Stay, Shop, Eat

 Paddington Square

-Opening in autumn 2024, Paddington Square is west London’s newest retail experience.
-Shop for new threads at Crew Clothing, shoes at Russell & Bromley, Kate Spade for designer fashion, Kiko Milano for skincare and cosmetics, and Holland and Barrett for health and wellbeing goods.
+Paddington Square is west Londonโs newest retail experience and opened in 2024.
+Shop for new threads at Crew Clothing, shoes at Russell & Bromley, Kate Spade for designer fashion, Kiko Milano for skincare and cosmetics, and Holland and Barrett for health and wellbeing goods.ย

 Christmas in Paddington (+ Little Venice)